Mohamed-Elfar/usePopcorn/README.md

 - **Statistics Dashboard**: View statistics about your watched movies
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Component-Based Architecture**: Clean, modular React components
+- **Local Storage Persistence**: Watchlist is persisted to localStorage so your data survives page reloads
+- **Keyboard Shortcuts**: Press `Enter` to quickly search and `Escape` to close movie details (implemented with event listeners)
+- **Custom Hooks Practice**: Project includes patterns that are ready to be refactored into custom hooks (recommended exercise)

 ## 🚀 Live Demo